Ryan Anthony

 Ryan Anthony (May 17, 1969 – June 23, 2020) was an American trumpet player known for his performances as a member of Canadian Brass and his role as principal trumpet of the Dallas Symphony Orchestra.
-He died on June 23, 2020, after an eight-year battle with cancer.
+He died on June 23, 2020, after having cancer for eight years.

 Early life and education

 Anthony was born to Roy and Ruby Anthony.
 His father was a band director, and his mother was a cellist and piano instructor.
 Anthony began playing the violin.
 At age nine, he decided to switch to trumpet at the encouragement of his trumpet-playing grandfather.
 He attended Grossmont High and graduated from Mount Miguel High in San Diego County, California.
 He won the General Motors/Seventeen magazine concerto competition at the age of 16.

 Anthony was awarded a full four-year scholarship for the Cleveland Institute of Music (CIM).
 After earning his bachelor's and master's degrees at CIM, he was awarded the trumpet professorship at Oberlin Conservatory, where he stayed until 2000.
 He received the Cleveland Institute of Music's Alumni Achievement Award in 2001.